playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 Alternatively, use the [Autodesk FBX Converter][5] to convert an export from Blender into one with embedded media.
 Just open the file in the FBX Converter and re-save with the *Embedded Media* checkbox set.

 <div class="alert alert-warning">
 Note: there seems to be an issue with Blender 2.71's fbx export generating emissivity despite no emissive properties being set in Blender - this is not an issue with the PlayCanvas engine.
 To avoid this from within Blender, you can change the material's Diffuse color setting to 0 (under the 'Material' tab in the 'Properties Editor').
-Or simply reduce emissivity from within the PlayCanvas Designer.
+Or simply reduce emissivity from within the PlayCanvas Editor.
 </div>

 ### **Animations**